Vincent0-8/Vincent0-8/README.md

 ## About Me

-Software Engineer with hands-on experience in full-stack web development, specializing in building clean, performant, and scalable applications with **React, TypeScript, Express, and MongoDB**.
-Currently focused on building robust full-stack applications with **Next.js (App Router)** and scalable REST APIs.
+Software Engineer with hands-on experience in full-stack web development, specializing in building clean, performant, and scalable applications with **MongoDB, Express, React, and Node.js**.
+I work around Javascript and Typescript environment.

 ## Tech Stack & Tools